Commands

 Send

 The -r or --role option can be used multiple times.
-It is a required setting.
+It's a required setting.

 hdxcli user invite send <user-email> --role <role-name>